Automated baseline calculation with FastNetMon Advanced

 • Per hostgroup

-For small and medium sized networks we recommend starting from setting up only single global hostgroup for simplicity.
+For small and medium-sized networks, we recommend starting with setting up only a single global hostgroup for simplicity.

-If you have more then single type of bandwidth profiles with significantly different peak traffic (i.e. cache nodes, CDN server, high bandwidth business connections) in your network we recommend moving hosts with significantly larger bandwidth usage into separate hostgroup.
+If you have more than a single type of bandwidth profile with significantly different peak traffic (i.e. cache nodes, CDN server, high bandwidth business connections) in your network, we recommend moving hosts with significantly larger bandwidth usage into a separate hostgroup.

-To get peak traffic metrics for all hosts in your network you can run following command:
+To get peak traffic metrics for all hosts in your network, you can run the following command:

 sudo fcli show baseline_per_host global